subhamoymahajan/in-silico-microscopy/README.md

 **structure.gro**

-The structure file of the specimen should be in GROMACS structure format. (link)
+The structure file of the specimen should be in GROMACS structure format.

 **output file**